 Who Should Buy Guaranteed Universal Life Insurance?

-Anyone could benefit from this type of policy, but certain people benefit the most.
+Anyone could benefit from this policy, but certain people benefit the most.

-If you don’t have a lot of money saved for your final expenses or leave your loved ones when you die, a GUL insurance policy is a great alternative.
+If you don’t have much money saved for your final expenses or leave your loved ones when you die, a GUL insurance policy is a great alternative.
 You don’t have to worry about outliving the policy and your loved ones will be protected.

 In addition, people in certain situations benefit from GUL, including: